OndrejKucera/knowledge_scala/Collections.md

 - Tuple is the collection class in Scala which can hold multiple values with same or different types together.
 - It is an immutable object sequence created as comma-separated values. i.e. `(1,2,3)` tuple literal (Tuple3)
 - `var (x,y,z) = (1,2,3)` tuple unpacking via pattern matching.

+## Parallel collections
+  - Parallel collections are in `scala.collection.parallel.immutable` package can do parallel processing of elements in a collection
+  - Low-level threads and locks can increase accidental complexity and concurrency-related errors.
+But it’s easy to parallelize operations on a collection of data, in Scala.
+  - Immutable collections have method `par` that converts them into parallel ones.
+  - If the operations, invoked on the collection, modify a global state then the overall result of the computation is unpredictable.
+Shared mutability is generally a bad idea.